Uduru0522/Group-Project-Practice/README.md

 ## Steps
 ### First of all, setup git.

+⚠️ During setup, you might be asked to set user.name and user.email, follow the instructions from command prompt.

 #### If you are on Linux:
 Use the command `sudo apt-get install git` to install.
 Type `git --version` to confirm.
 #### If you are on Windows: